AgnostiqHQ/covalent/doc/source/api/executors/azurebatch.rst

 .. image:: Azure_Batch.png

-Azure Batch Executor plugin is an interface between Covalent and `Microsoft Azure Batch <https://azure.microsoft.com/en-us/products/batch/#overview>`_.
-It allows execution of Covalent tasks on Azure Batch.
+Covalent Azure Batch executor is an interface between Covalent and `Microsoft Azure Batch <https://azure.microsoft.com/en-us/products/batch/#overview>`_.
+This executor allows execution of Covalent tasks on Azure's Batch service.

-Azure Batch is well suited for compute/memory intensive tasks since the resource pool of compute virtual machines can be scaled accordingly.
-Furthermore, Azure Batch allows to run tasks in parallel on multiple virtual machines and their scheduling engine manages execution of the tasks.
+The batch executor is well suited for compute/memory intensive tasks since the resource pool of compute virtual machines can be scaled accordingly.
+Furthermore, Azure Batch allows running tasks in parallel on multiple virtual machines and their scheduling engine manages execution of the tasks.

 ===============
 1. Installation